 A graduate of Princeton University and the MIT Sloan School of Management, Bill lives outside of Boston with his wife and two daughters.

 William C. Taylor is an agenda-setting writer, speaker and entrepreneur who chronicles the best ways to compete, innovate and succeed.
 His new book, Simply Brilliant: How Great Organizations Do Ordinary Things in Extraordinary Ways, offers a set of messages and a collection of case studies about how to unleash breakthrough creativity and cutting-edge performance in even the most familiar, slow-to-change fields.
-Simply Brilliant will be published on September 20, 2016 by Portfolio, the business imprint of Penguin Random House.
 The book offers leadership lessons from organizations that are doing exciting, compelling, truly extraordinary things, but in traditional, accessible, ordinary settings.
 It draws on in-depth access to retail banks, insurance companies, fast-food joints, department stores, an office-cleaning service, heartland manufacturers, industrial distributors, even a parking garage.
 It also draws on case studies that are not businesses per se: a nationwide campaign to end homelessness, the health-care system for Native Alaskans, a project to revitalize a major city.

 Simply Brilliant is a sequel of sorts to Bill’s most recent book, Practically Radical: Not-So-Crazy Ways to Transform Your Company, Shake Up Your Industry, and Challenge Yourself, which was published in January 2011.
 Bestselling author Daniel H. Pink called Practically Radical “the most powerful and instructive change manual you’ll ever read.”
 Anne Mulcahy, former chairman and CEO of Xerox, called it “a handbook for successful transformation and a great tutorial for implementing your change agenda.”
 Arianna Huffington says: “The ideas are fresh, the advice is stuff you can actually use, and the results will be tangible.”